Skip to content

 Broadly, CIFO is able to look at complaints from individual consumers and microenterprises whether or not they are in the Channel Islands – plus small Channel Islands charities.

-It is the European Commission’s definition for a small business or economic enterprise (including a sole trader, partnership or company) that employs fewer than 10 people and does not have a yearly turnover or balance sheet of more than €2 million.
+It is a small business or economic enterprise (including a sole trader, partnership, or company) engaged in economic activity (any activity consisting in the offering of goods or services on a given market for remuneration or financial interest) that employs fewer than 10 people and does not have a yearly turnover or balance sheet of more than €2 million.
+This definition is based upon the European Commission’s Small and Medium Enterprises user guide.

 Broadly, FSPs involved in banking, lending, money services, insurance, pensions and investments – excluding the managers/functionaries of funds that are not recognized funds (Jersey) or class A funds (Guernsey/Alderney and Sark).